What is a Scorched Earth Policy?

 Issues with the Scorched Earth Policy

-In finance, a similar result occurs.
-When a company deliberately takes action to make itself less attractive, the goal is to prevent any takeover attempt.
-In the event that the policy works, the targeted company achieves its desired result.
-There are two major problems that may arise from implementing the scorched earth policy, including:
+When a company deliberately takes action to make itself less attractive, the goal is to prevent a takeover attempt.
+In the event that the policy works, the targeted company achieves its desired result, escaping the takeover.
+There are two major problems that may arise from implementing the scorched earth policy:

 - The acquirer may still see underlying value in the targeted company and follow through with the takeover anyway, assuming it can restore the target company to its former value once it’s in a position of ownership.

-- If the takeover attempt falls through, the targeted company sabotages itself by making it a shell of its former value and reducing its earning potential.
-Many companies targeted for a hostile takeover that implement the scorched earth tactic may successfully prevent the takeover attempt, but find they aren’t able to recover to their former state.
+- The scorched earth tactics may result in the target company severely damaging itself and reducing its earning potential.
+Many companies targeted for a hostile takeover that implement the scorched earth tactic may successfully prevent the takeover attempt but find they aren’t able to recover from their self-inflicted damage.
 Some may eventually be forced into bankruptcy and liquidation.
+Consider, for example, a software company that, as part of its scorched earth takeover defense, sold all the rights to market some of its key proprietary software to a competitor.

-The scorched earth policy is, at its core, a final effort by a company to stop a hostile takeover.
-Other anti-takeover strategies are often better options because they don’t sabotage the value and potential of the targeted company.
+The scorched earth policy is, at its core, a final, desperate effort by a company to stop a hostile takeover.
+Other anti-takeover strategies are often better options because they don’t sabotage the value and earning potential of the targeted company.

-For a few companies, the scorched earth policy can be successful, and the company recovers after the takeover bid fails.
-For the rest, however, the takeover is either not stopped or the self-sabotage ruins the company in the process of stopping the takeover.
+For some companies, the scorched earth policy is successful and the company recovers after the takeover bid fails.
+For the rest, however, either the takeover is not prevented or the self-sabotage effectively ruins the company.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.